glasnt/talks/2015_08_SydPHP/slides.md

 ---

-# Licencing <!-- .element: style="margin-bottom: 1em" -->
+# Licensing <!-- .element: style="margin-bottom: 1em" -->
-# BSD <!-- .element: class="fragment" --> <!-- .element style="font-size: 4em" -->
+# BSD-3 <!-- .element: class="fragment" --> <!-- .element style="font-size: 4em" -->

-Note: Licencing is fun.
+Note: Licensing is fun.
 If you have no licence, it defaults to All Rights Reserved

 ARR means you own the copyright, and noone else can have it

 So, that's no fun.
 Let's use BSD as an example

+Berkeley Software Distribution 3 Clause License

 ---
-# Licencing <!-- .element: style="margin-bottom: 1em" -->
+# Licensing <!-- .element: style="margin-bottom: 1em" -->
-# BSD? <!-- .element style="font-size: 4em" -->
+# BSD-3? <!-- .element style="font-size: 4em" -->

 Note: What does this even mean?